teusink/Home-Security-by-Pi/4-Maintenance.md

 - Create a script called [pi-cleaner.sh](https://github.com/teusink/Secure-my-Pi/blob/master/scripts/pi-cleaner.sh) and place it in the Pi's scripts folder in the home-directory.
 Also create the folder `scripts` and `logs` in the home-directory if they don't exists yet.
 - Edit your crontab to plan a regular execution of the script using `crontab -e`.
 - Add this line: `0 3 * * * sudo bash /home/pi/scripts/pi-cleaner.sh >/home/pi/logs/pi-cleaner.log 2>&1`.
 This line means that it will do an update every night at 3 am and it outputs it logs (including errors!) to a log file.
-- And if you want an email about it, add this line: `0 7 * * SUN sudo /usr/sbin/ssmtp dummy@example.com < /home/pi/logs/pi-cleaner.log`.
+- If you want an email of the log, add this line: `0 7 * * SUN sudo /usr/sbin/ssmtp dummy@example.com < /home/pi/logs/pi-cleaner.log`.
 This line means that the log-file created in the update above will be emailed to you every Sunday at 7 am.

 ## Back-up the SD-card
 Once in a while backing up your SD-card might be smart.
 Especially when you have the tendency to tinker with it :).
 The steps below here can help you do this.